 - Look for relationship discounts.
 Many lenders offer creditor direct pay discounts, auto-pay discounts and relationship discounts, which could save you between 0.25% and 0.50% off your rate.
 Be sure to ask for these discounts when applying for your loan, as they may not be available after applying.

 - Assess your borrowing capacity.
 Your loan size depends on your income.
-As a general rule, borrow as little as you need to minimize the amount of interest you’ll pay.
+As a general rule, borrow as little as you need to minimize the interest you’ll pay.
 If you don’t know how much you need to borrow, consider a credit line, as you could save on interest.

 Georgia personal loan laws and regulations